MarkusHohle/CNN-from-Scratch/README.md

  1 single neuron
  2 layers of neurons
- 3 activation
+ 3 activation functions
+ 4 softmax
- 4 loss and entropy
+ 5 loss and entropy
- 5 backprob
- 6 optimizer
+ 6 backprob
- 7 weights
+ 7 optimizer
- 8 convolution and images
+ 8 learning and training
- 9 max pool
+ 9 convolution
+ 10 pooling
- 10 sigmoid
+ 11 sigmoid and tanh
+ 12 flattening
- 11 backprob II
+ 13 backprob II
- 12 LeNet
+ 14 testing and building LeNet

  Lecture was inspired by the excellent book from Harrison Kinsley & Daniel Kukiela